XVE-BV/windows-powershell-wsl-distro-importer/README.md

 # Import.ps1 Usage Guide

 > [!TIP]
-> Once the import finishes, please close this PowerShell window (and any open terminals or File Explorer windows) before checking your WSL distros—otherwise the imported WSL won’t appear.
+> Once the import finishes, please close this PowerShell window (and any open terminals or File Explorer windows) before checking your WSL distros otherwise the imported WSL won’t appear.

 ## Prerequisites